HEssaidi/streams/README.md

         }
     }
 ```
 That's it ! your `listOfObjects` now is grouped and customized as it is , as you wish !
+And take advantage of your reduce block to do whatever you want